minseok-choe/edge-collection-to-bookmark/README.md

 4. Go to setting page of your browser(Edge, Chrome or Firefox) and import bookmark.
 Just opening the exported HTML file by double-click won't import bookmarks.
 You need to go to settings.

 # Supported
+- Windows
 - Enviroment variables when setting path manually with ```-i```, ```-o```
 - Multi-profile (```-p "Profile Folder Name"```)
 - Favicons (With ```-f``` or ```-b``` - b is a little faster)
+- Sort bookmark and folder by filter

-# Not supported (but will be)
+# Not yet supported
 - linux
-- sort bookmark and folder by some criteria
 - export non-website elements